BugSplat-Git/bugsplat-js/README.md

 ## 👋 Introduction

-BugSplat-js is a JavaScript error reporting system for web applications.
-Before continuing with the tutorial please make sure you have completed the following checklist:
+BugSplat-js is a JavaScript error-reporting system for web applications.
+Before continuing with the tutorial, please make sure you have completed the following checklist:
 * [Sign Up](https://app.bugsplat.com/v2/sign-up) as a new BugSplat user.
 * [Log In](https://app.bugsplat.com/auth0/login) using your email address.